JeanChristophe-Hurault/OpenSesame-kinect-plugin/readme.md

 ### Get tracked skeleton of the participant

-`Find an example of an Opensesame experiment that only collect participant position during a trial`</br>
+`Find an example of an Opensesame experiment that only collect participant position during a trial : "examples/Exp_Kinect_example.osexp"`</br>

 You should now see 4 new elements in the Opensesame leftbar (with the sketpad, keyboard,loop... elements) :